Camellia73/Xcoin-dev/README.md

 Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers, The Forknote developers
 Copyright (c) 2017-2018, The BitcoiNote developers

+Copyright (c) 2018-2019, The Xcoin developers

-# BitcoiNote Core
+# Xcoin Core

-BitcoiNote (BTCN) is a cryptocurrency based on CryptoNote.
+Xcoin (XCOIN) is a cryptocurrency based on CryptoNote.

 **P2P Port:** 28388
 **RPC Port:** 28389